DataONEorg/dataone-web/content/about/_index.md

 - template: section
   type: bold
   title: Contribute
-  intro: Help DataONE provide and maintain a distributed framework and sustainable infrastructure that meets the needs of science and society for open, persistent, robust, and secure access to well-described and easily discovered Earth observational data.
+  intro: Help DataONE provide and maintain a distributed framework and sustainable
+    infrastructure that meets the needs of science and society for open, persistent, robust, and secure access to well-described and easily discovered Earth observational data.
   button:
     template: button
     type: donate
     color: primary
     text: Donate
 menu:
+  footer:
+    weight: 11
   toplevel:
+    name: About
     parent: Organization
     weight: 1
-    name: About
-  footer:
-    weight: 10
-draft: false

 ---